LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - The party fight the Babalars below/ atop the Coeden
 - The party fight the corrupted husk of Fenian

-## Duska
-- Find the source of the Coeden
-- Uncover the truth around Nëoris

 ## Tom
 - Uncover why he has the souls of multiple people inside him